Shaming Firms That Export Jobs Has Worked For Trump So Far

 Who's next, and what is the possible economic impact?

 So far, tweeting trade and other corporate policy has played well for Trump.
-He has targeted Boeing for a potentially large contract to build a new Air Force One, and criticized Lockheed Martin for its expensive F-35 fighter jet contracts.
+He has targeted Boeing for a potentially large contract to build a new Air Force One, and he criticized Lockheed Martin for its expensive F-35 fighter jet contracts.

 Hufbauer says it remains unclear what the economic impact of all this will be.
 So far, the tweets have gotten a massive amount of media attention, and that may mean it will continue and that others — consumer brands in particular — could find themselves targets.
 "Some people may wrongly think this is the way to create jobs in the U.S.," Hufbauer says.